Holiday rentals in Bali

 From Bali’s lush rainforests and tropical beaches to the thriving marine life of its coral reefs, you can see why so many people consider this small Indonesian island a vision of paradise.
 Less than 100 miles long east to west and only 70 miles north to south, Bali is one of the world’s most loved destinations.
 A joyfully spiritual atmosphere presides here, with roughly 10,000 temples on the island and daily religious processions, while regions and resorts cater to adventure hunters and solitude seekers alike.

 In Bali’s south, the luxury spas of Nusa Dua and the high glamour of Seminyak sit side by side with the family-friendly village-style resort of Sanur and the nightlife of Kuta.
 The more secluded north and west of the island have a back-to-nature vibe; and at the island’s heart, the cultural and sacred hub of Ubud is still sought out by pilgrims of all kinds.

-When is the best time to stay in a vacation rental in Bali?
+The best time to stay in a holiday rental in Bali

 Taman Nasional Bali Barat

 West Bali’s national park, located on a promontory on the northwest of the island, covers nearly 50,000 acres with a rich variety of habitats including mountainous forests, mangrove swamps, scrubland, savannah, coastline, and coral reef.
 Many species enjoy its biodiversity, from rare birds and native deer to the wild jungle cattle known as banteng.
 Trekking, snorkelling, diving, and boat trips are all great ways to explore this park.